MylesTrimble/DA301_Assignment/README.md

 3. Report (.pdf)

 4. Turtle Games Logo (.png)
-    - This file is required to execute the first line of code effeectively in the Jupyter Notebook.
+    - This file is required to execute the first line of code effectively in the Jupyter Notebook.

 -----------------------------------------------------------